LubinLew/lua-resty-hyperscan/README.md

 ### block_new

-Create a hyperscan instance for block mode
+Create a hyperscan instance for block mode.

 ```lua
 local handle, err = whs.block_new(name, debug)